small present

 Gift a tree

 Trees are majestic, stately lifeforms that clean the air, remove CO2, pump out oxygen and provide homes for wildlife.
 What could be a better gift?
-If you don't have any trees to hand (and we don't recommend you uproot any), then organisations like Treeform will plant one on our behalf that you can then 'send' as a gift.
+If you don't have any trees to hand (and we don't recommend you uproot any), then organisations like Treedom will plant one on our behalf that you can then 'send' as a gift.
+Gift a tree and make a lasting impact on the environment.

 Support a green project

-As well as tree planting, there are other carbon offsetting projects that can always benefit from financial support.
+financial support.
 Why not offset someone's carbon emissions for the year?
 This UN initiative makes it simple and easy to do so.
+Join the movement and be a part of the solution.

 Adopt an animal